syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 {% endtabs %}

-### Windows Authentication
+### Windows authentication

-To convert the Windows Authenticated web page to PDF document by providing the username and password, please refer the below code snippet.
+To convert the Windows authenticated web page to the PDF document by providing the username and password.
+Refer the following code snippet.

 {% tabs %}

 {% highlight c# %}

-// Initialize HTML to PDF converter with Blink rendering engine HtmlToPdfConverter htmlConverter = new HtmlToPdfConverter(HtmlRenderingEngine.Blink);
+// Initialize the HTML to PDF converter with Blink rendering engine HtmlToPdfConverter htmlConverter = new HtmlToPdfConverter(HtmlRenderingEngine.Blink);

 BlinkConverterSettings blinkConverterSettings = new BlinkConverterSettings();